 “A low estrogen level and a high level of the other hormones increases the risk of osteoporosis, cardiac diseases and neurodegenerative diseases, such as Alzheimer’s,” says Triebner.

-Sun exposure isn’t the only way to get vitamin D
+A better way to get vitamin D after menopause

 Foods rich in vitamin D include:

 - canned tuna

 You can also start taking vitamin D3 supplements.

 Recommendations on dosage vary for vitamin D. For bone health, it’s just 600 to 800 IU but the safe upper limit for supplementing is at 4000 IU (100 micrograms) per day.
 Though in cases of deficiency, doctors may recommend 5,000 IU daily to get levels up and maintain them.

 Just remember — if you’re post-menopausal a little sun can still be beneficial.
 But too much may be just the opposite.
 Take extra care not to let this dilemma cause your vitamin D levels to fall.